mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 REQ5:
-: Plugins should be sandboxed and the application should be safe using them regarding memory and runtime traps
+: Plugins should be sandboxed and the application should be safe using them, for instance regarding memory corruption and runtime traps.

 One possible way to realize this new architecture is to include a virtual machine inside each protocol implementation and expose a small Plugin API accessible through the virtual machine.
 Several efficient virtual machines have been proposed and used in related environments {{eBPF}} {{WebAssembly}}.
-They provide a sandbox that controls the operations that the plugin can execute and the memory that it can access.
-Since the same virtual machine can be installed on different platforms, it becomes possible to execute the same plugin on different implementations of a given protocol that expose the same Plugin API.
+They provide a sandbox controlling the operations a plugin can execute and the memory that it can access.
+Since the same virtual machine can be provided on different platforms, it becomes possible to execute the same plugin on different implementations of a given protocol exposing the same Plugin API.

 The idea of extending protocols through plugins can be applied to different Internet protocols.
-In this document, we focus adding plugins to QUIC since it is a recent and flexible protocol that includes useful security features.
+In this document, we focus on adding plugins to QUIC since it is a recent and flexible protocol that includes useful security features.
 A similar approach has been applied to OSPF and BGP {{ICNP}} and partially to TCP
 {{TCP-Options-BPF}}.
 Other networking systems, such as the Tor network {{FAN}}
-or Cryptocurrency networks, may also benefit from extending the protocol through plugins.
-In some cases, the extensibility through plugins may help to solve fundamental security issues {{DROPPING}} linked to both the Postel principle compliance and slow deployment processes.
+or Cryptocurrency networks, may also benefit from extending their protocols through plugins.
+In some cases, the extensibility through plugins may help to solve fundamental security issues {{DROPPING}} linked to both compliance to the Postel principle and slow deployment processes.

 # Pluginizing QUIC {#pquic}

 Conceptually, we break down a QUIC implementation execution flow into generic subroutines.
 These are specified functions called protocol operations.
 These protocol operations implement a given part of the QUIC protocol, for example the acknowledgment generation or the computation of the round-trip-time.
 Some are generic and depend on a parameter, for instance parsing a QUIC frame is a generic operation that depends on the type of QUIC frame.
-This version of the document does not elaborate exhaustively on the protocol operations that compose a Pluginized QUIC implementation.
+This version of the document does not elaborate exhaustively on the protocol operations composing a Pluginized QUIC implementation.
 The next versions of this document will work on defining a set of protocol operations.

-A QUIC Plugin consists of platform-independent bytecode which modify or extend the behavior of a QUIC implementation.
+A QUIC Plugin consists of platform-independent bytecode which modifies or extends the behavior of a QUIC implementation.
 Adding the functionality of a QUIC Plugin consists in adding or replacing a set of protocol operations implemented by this bytecode.
-This action of adding a QUIC plugin to a QUIC connection is referred to as injecting a QUIC Plugin.
+This action of adding a QUIC Plugin to a QUIC connection is referred to as injecting a QUIC Plugin.
 Injecting a plugin is limited to a given QUIC connection.

 Its bytecode is run inside a sandboxed execution environment.
 It has restricted access to the state of a QUIC connection through the Plugin API.